 As well as providing you with somewhere to live, your host institution will pay you a fair and reasonable stipend in Sudanese currency.
 This will be enough to get by on provided that you live frugally, eat simply and accept offers of hospitality.
 Should you wish to supplement your stipend, there are usually numerous possibilities to do so through private tutoring or extra classes.

 It is very important that you bring some hard currency with you to set yourself up in Sudan.
-SVP recommends bringing no less than 700 US dollars or the equivalent in pounds sterling, this should be more than enough and cover any unforeseen eventualities; remember international bank cards can not be used in Sudan.
+SVP recommends bringing $700 US or the equivalent in pounds sterling, this should be more than enough and cover any unforeseen eventualities; remember international bank cards can not be used in Sudan.
 Most volunteers end up spending at least three weeks in Khartoum before starting their placements while registrations and permits are being processed, and you may not receive your first stipend payment until two months after arrival.
 As well as paying for food and other necessities during this time, you may wish to take Arabic lessons, go sightseeing or go shopping.
 You will also need to buy an Internet dongle if you are bringing a laptop.

 Also it is especially important to bring extra hard currency if you plan to buy your return flight ticket after you arrive in Sudan.
 Most ticket offices in Khartoum will only accept payment from foreign nationals in US dollars, and you must make sure that you have enough to cover the cost.
 Do not rely on being able to convert your Sudanese currency back to foreign currency, as this can be very difficult.